How to enter accented characters, grave, circumflex, umlaut etc when they aren’t on the keyboard.

-Strictly speaking the shortcut is Ctrl + ^ but in practice you have to press the Shift key to enter the grave character above the 6 key … in practice the shortcut is Ctrl + Shift + ^ for most keyboards.
+Strictly speaking the shortcut is Ctrl + ^ but in practice you have to press the Shift key to enter the grave character above the 6 key … so the shortcut is Ctrl + Shift + ^ for most keyboards.

 If there is a shortcut for the symbol it will be displayed and even a full name.

 Most fonts will include accented characters but some might not, especially the free fonts you can download from websites.